adrian-13/tetris-blockchain/README.md

 - **Phaser.js**: For implementing game logic and visuals.
 - **HTML/CSS**: For design and layout.
 - **JavaScript**: For handling game rules and interactions.
+- **Ethers.js**: For blockchain interaction (sending and reading data from the contract).
+- **Solidity**: For the smart contract (storing top 10 scores on-chain).

 ## Features

-- **Game Rules**: Supports classic Tetris rules, including rotation, fast drop, and a scoring system.
+- **Classic Tetris Mechanics**: Supports rotation, fast drop, scoring, and line clears.
-- **Responsive Layout**: The game is optimized for desktop browsers.
+- **Responsive Layout**: Optimized for desktop browsers.
-- **Game Pause**: Players can pause the game anytime by pressing the `P` key.
+- **Game Pause**: Press the `P` key to pause the game anytime.
+- **Top 10 On-chain Leaderboard**:
+  - Scores are sent to a Solidity smart contract on Polygon zkEVM Cardona Testnet.
+  - Stores only the top 10 highest scores (with player name and lines cleared).
+  - Displays the top 10 scoreboard on the frontend via a simple table.
+  - Metamask integration for submitting and reading scores from the blockchain.

 ## Important Note